AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **SFTP** (Secure File Transfer Protocol): Used to transfer files from one device to another over a network.
 It uses SSH (Secure Shell), usually by TCP port 22.
 SSH uses AES (Advanced Encryption Standard) and other encryption types to ensure that unintended recipients cannot intercept the transmissions.
 It's often used with cloud storage (every time a user uploads or downloads a file from cloud storage, the file is transferred using the SFTP).

 Note: The encryption protocols mentioned don't conceal the source or destination IP address of network traffic.

+**NAT** (Network Address Translation): Each device in your LAN have a private IP address that they use to communicate directly with each other.
+For communications with the public internet, the router can replace in outgoing messages the private source IP address with its public IP address (representing all devices on the LAN to the public) and perform the reverse operation for responses.
+This process generally requires a router or firewall to be configured to perform NAT.
+In the TCP/IP model, NAT process is a part of layer 2 (internet layer) and layer 3 (transport layer).

+#### Wi-Fi

+Around 2000, technologies were developed to send and receive data over radio.
+Today, users access wireless internet through computers (laptops, smart phones, tablets, desktops).
+Smart devices (thermostats, door locks, security cameras...) also use wireless internet to communicate with each other and with services on the internet.

+**IEEE** (Institute of Electrical and Electronics Engineers): Organization that maintains Wi-Fi standards.

+**IEEE 802.11 (Wi-Fi)**: Set of standards that define communications for wireless LANs.
+Wi-Fi protocols have improved over the years and now provide the same level of security and reliability as wired connections.
+Wi-Fi name is a marketing term commissioned by Wi-Fi Alliance (former WECA).

+**Wireless security protocols**:

+- **WEP** (Wired Equivalent Privacy) (1999): Oldest wireless security protocol.
+Designed to provide the same privacy level on wireless network connections as wired ones.
+It's largely out of use today.
+However, it had some flaws, including how encryption was used (WEP encryption can be potentially broken, so it's considered a high-risk security protocol).

+- **WPA** (Wi-Fi Protected Access) (2003): Replacement for WEP that improves it and addresses some security issues it had by using TKIP (Temporal Key Integrity Protocol).
+WPA encryption algorithm uses larger secret keys than WEPs.
+WPA includes a message integrity check (including a message authentication tag with each transmission) which prevents a malicious actor from altering the transmission or resending at another time (the attack will be identified and the transmission rejected).
+It has backwards compatibility with older hardware.
+However, WPA still has vulnerabilities: A key reinstallation attack (KRACK) can be used to decrypt transmissions.
+Also, if an attacker inserts himself in the WPA authentication handshake process, he can inserts a new encryption key (instead of the dynamic one assigned by WPA), and by setting the new key to all zeros it's as if the transmission is not encrypted at all.

+- **WPA2** (2004): It improves upon WPA by using the AES (Advanced Encryption Standard) and CCMP (Counter Mode Cipher Block Chain Message Authentication Code Protocol), which improves upon TKIP by providing encapsulation and ensuring message authentication and integrity.
+It's considered the security standard for all Wi-Fi transmissions today.
+However, it's vulnerable to KRACK attacks.
+It has 2 modes:

+  - **WPA2 Personal mode**: Best for home networks.
+It's easy to implement, and has a faster setup than the Enteprise mode.
+The global passphrase needs to be applied to each individual computer and access point in a network (ideal for home networks, but unmanageable for organizations).

+  - **WPA2 Enterprise mode**: Best for business applications.
+It provides the necessary security a business.
+It has a more complicated setup, but offers centralized and individualized control over the Wi-Fi access to a business network.
+Network administrators can grant or remove user access to a network at any time.
+Users never have access to encryption keys (preventing potential attackers from recovering network keys on individual computers).

+- **WPA3** (2018): It addresses the authentication handshake vulnerability to KRACK attacks.
+It also uses SAE (Simultaneous Authentication of Equals), a password-authenticated, cipher-key-sharing agreement (preventing attackers from downloading data from wireless network connections to their systems to attempt to decode it).
+It also increases encryption to make passwords more secure by using 128-bit encryption (WPA3-Enterprise mode offers optional 192-bit encryption).